 Commercial banking pertains to the delivery of financial services by banks to individuals, businesses, and organizations.
 This entails receiving deposits, granting loans, and facilitating various transactions.

-Acting as intermediaries, commercial banks connect savers and borrowers, thereby supporting the overall financial activities of the economy.
-It offers various services, including checking and savings accounts, credit cards, mortgages, and business loans.
+Acting as intermediaries, commercial banks connect savers and borrowers, thereby supporting the economy’s overall financial activities.
+They offer various services, including checking and savings accounts, credit cards, mortgages, and business loans.

 Commercial banks also play a vital role in facilitating foreign exchange, trade financing, treasury management, and investment advice.
-Their essential function lies in promoting economic growth by supplying capital, managing risks, and ensuring the efficient functioning of financial markets and transactions.
+Their essential function is to promote economic growth by supplying capital, managing risks, and ensuring the efficient functioning of financial markets and transactions.

 Functions of Commercial Banking